-Team Awareness Night: Each student is required to attend a student athlete Team Awareness night in the fall season.
+Team Awareness Night: Each student is required to attend a student athlete Team Awareness night at the beginning of each season.

 Scholastic Standing: Student athletes must have passed 5 credit classes for the preceding semester and must be passing 5 credit classes on a week-to-week basis in the current semester.